LangGraph-GUI/CrewAI-GUI/README.md

 ## 📬 Contact

-For inquiries, suggestions, or collaboration opportunities, please [open an issue](https://github.com/YourUsername/CrewAI-GUI/issues) on our GitHub repository.
+For inquiries, suggestions, or collaboration opportunities, please [open an issue](https://github.com/LangGraph-GUI/CrewAI-GUI/issues) on our GitHub repository.

 ---

 <div align="center">

-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by `LangGraph-GUI`

 <br>